fanhongtao/JDK/demo/jfc/Font2DTest/README.txt

     or
 % appletviewer Font2DTest.html

-These instructions assume that this installation's versions of the java and appletviewer commands are in your path.
-If they aren't, then you should either specify the complete path to the commands or update your PATH environment variable as described in the installation instructions for the Java 2 SDK.
+These instructions assume that the 1.5 versions of the java and appletviewer commands are in your path.
+If they aren't, then you should either specify the complete path to the commands or update your PATH environment variable as described in the installation instructions for the Java(TM) SE Development Kit.

-To view Font2DTest within a web browser with Java Plugin, load Font2DTestPlugin.html.
+To view Font2DTest within a web browser with Java Plugin, load Font2DTest.html.

 If you wish to modify any of the source code, you may want to extract the contents of the Font2DTest.jar file by executing this command: